blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 **Expected cadence after deployment.** In steady state, a patient who takes medication once per day generates one `pill_open.qo` event per day and one `pill_summary.qo` per day.
 A correctly behaving device with no lids opened should still send a daily `pill_summary.qo` with `opens_count: 0`.

-**Bench functional test.** The firmware fires an open event on a LOW→HIGH rising edge — when the pin transitions from LOW (actuator pressed, switch closed, lid closed) to HIGH (actuator released, switch open, lid open).
-A common mistake is to hold the switch actuator depressed and expect an open event; that simulates a closed lid, not an open one.
-The correct procedure:
+**Bench functional test.** The firmware fires an open event on a LOW→HIGH rising edge — when the pin transitions from LOW (actuator pressed, switch closed, lid closed) to HIGH (actuator released, switch open, lid open). **A common mistake is holding the switch actuator depressed and expecting an open event; that simulates a closed lid, not an open one.** The correct procedure:

 1. **Establish a closed baseline.** Press the switch actuator (or install the switch so the lid depresses it) so the pin reads LOW.
 Let at least one 30-second poll fire while the actuator is held closed — this records the LOW state in `prev_pin_mask` for that compartment.
 A faster shortcut: power the device on with the actuator already pressed.
 The first-boot code snapshots the current pin state as the baseline, so the LOW is captured immediately without waiting for a second poll.
 2. **Simulate a lid open.** Release the actuator (or open the lid) and leave it released until the next poll fires.
 The pin rises to HIGH, creating the LOW→HIGH transition the firmware detects as a lid-open event.
 The serial monitor should print `[open] compartment=N (DAY) day_mask=0bXXXXXXX`.